 Like most universities, Queen Mary offers short-term counselling and other psychological support (e.g. Cognitive Behavioural Therapy) in recognition of the tumultuous issues that our students may be facing for the first time as they enter adulthood.

-This new post provides 1:1 support to students who have experienced sexual assault and / or harassment and help them access appropriate support both within Queen Mary (e.g. counselling) as well as via external agencies.
-They may also support students who decide to make formal complaints using the University’s Code of Student Discipline and complaints policy.
+The University has two full-time, permanent Sexual Assault and Harassment Advisers (SAHAs), who are based in the Advice and Counselling Service.
+These SAHAs provide 1:1 support to students who have experienced sexual assault and / or harassment and help them access appropriate support both within Queen Mary (e.g. counselling) as well as via external agencies (e.g. sexual health services, The Havens, Rape Crisis).
+They also support students who decide to make formal complaints using the University’s Code of Student Discipline and Student Complaints Policy If a student discloses that they have experienced any form of sexual assault or harassment the best advice is to ask them to report it using the University's Report and Support webtool.
+You can also view more information about the SAHA role.

 - Students with existing mental health diagnoses should be referred to the Disability Advisers (Mental Health); they are based in the Disability and Dyslexia Service